Posted on Mar 20, 2020

 With a nuclear scan, accuracy goes far beyond disease detection.
 It also influences patient outcomes during and after the treatment phase.

 A nuclear scan is typically used after an abnormality has already been found on CT or MRI.
-Because of its unique ability to pick up disease that is hiding in normal-looking tissue, it helps us further characterize the abnormality so that can stage disese and make sure there are no other cancerous areas that weren’t picked up in a CT or MRI.
+Because of its unique ability to pick up disease that is hiding in normal-looking tissue, it helps us further characterize the abnormality so that we can stage disease and make sure there are no other cancerous areas that weren’t picked up in a CT or MRI.

 In terms of treatment planning, a nuclear scan can help guide the intensity of therapies like chemo.
 For example, say a CT picks up an abnormality that looks to have progressed substantially.
-A PET scan may show that it actually doesn’t look that suspicious.
+A PET scan may show that it doesn’t look that suspicious.
 This helps let us know that we should take a more conservative approach to management or perhaps use an alternate management method altogether.

 For therapeutic management, PET allows us to monitor and gauge diseased tissue’s response to therapy sooner than we’re able to on CT and MRI.
 And post-treatment, PET can help us check for any recurring disease.